Rhodri Marsden: Music

 From 1990–95 Marsden played guitar in London art-punk collective The Keatons, who notably supported Blur on their first tour of the UK but were thrown off for unprofessional conduct – as documented in Blur's biography, 3862 Days.
-He also sang with Gag, who recorded a Peel Session in 1993 – although Marsden had an earlier run-in with John Peel at the age of 17 when his fanzine, Glottal Stop, was the subject of a piece on Peel's show on BBC Radio Cambridgeshire.
+He also sang with Gag, who recorded a Peel Session in 1993.
+Marsden had an earlier run-in with John Peel at the age of 17 when his fanzine, Glottal Stop, was the subject of a piece on Peel's show on BBC Radio Cambridgeshire.

 In 2007 he worked on a DIY music project called "The Schema" – an attempt to get a single written, recorded, released and promoted on the internet in the space of a month.
 The accompanying video, directed by Alex de Campi and featuring Marysia Kay, became a hit on YouTube, but the single sold poorly.

-He currently plays with Scritti Politti, Stars in Battledress offshoot Lost Crowns, Kenny Process Team and the TV theme tribute band Dream Themes.
+He currently plays with Scritti Politti, Sweet Billy Pilgrim, Stars in Battledress offshoot Lost Crowns, and Kenny Process Team.
 He also played regularly in Frank Sidebottom's Oh Blimey Big Band before creator Chris Sievey's death in 2010.
 A multi-instrumentalist, he has produced many recordings for Lush's ECC record label, and artists including Spearmint.
 He has also released three albums of his own music under the name The Free French on Spearmint's record label, Hitback Records.

 In October 2019, along with a group of musicians calling themselves Article 54, he released The Hustle, an eight track concept disco symphony album with tracks inspired by the UK's Brexit negotiations.
 Tracks from the album were debuted on the 10 October edition of the BBC One political programme Brexitcast.
 It then appeared on the iTunes UK Album Chart, where it quickly began to outsell ABBA Gold.
 The album appeared on the Official UK Charts on 18 October, debuting at number 56 on the download chart.